FelixAurelMic/MonitorDiabet/README.md

 # MonitorDiabet
-Online platform for monitoring diabetes' parameters All files are in the zip archive
+Online platform for monitoring diabetes' parameters.
+All files are in the zip archive